cap-js/attachments/README.md

 ## Annotations

-All we need to do is to denote the respective asset elements with *type* `Image` or define a composition of *entity* `Attachments`.
+All we need to do is to denote the respective asset elements with *type* `Image` or `Attachments`.
 Following the [best practice of separation of concerns](https://cap.cloud.sap/docs/guides/domain-modeling#separation-of-concerns), we do so in a separate file _srv/attachments.cds_:

 ```cds
 using { sap.capire.incidents as my } from '@capire/incidents/db/schema';